spulapura/Speech-Processing-Fall-2024/Module 1/Ladefoged and Johnson Chapter 1 and 2.md

 ```
 const std::string& printstr() {
 	std::cout << "Here is the str";
-	return "and I'll return it too";
+	return "just to test the markdown"
 }
 ```